-To learn more about animation at T he Walt Disney Studios, take a look at the animator's desk on the right, just after the Pinocchio case.
+To learn more about animation at The Walt Disney Studios, take a look at the animator's desk on the right, just after

 Walk further into the gallery to find the Multiplane Camera.
 Imagine you are teamed up with animator Ub Iwerks.

-Iwerks (pronounced EYEworks) was a prominent Disney animator and engineer who assisted the Studios in developing innovative ways to tell stories through film, such as the camera in front of you.
+Iwerks (pronounced EYEworks) was a prominent Disney animator and engineer who assisted the Studios in developing innovative ways to the camera in front of you.
 Study this camera.